4 killed in crash involving 6 vehicles, 2 trucks on N3 near Mariannhill Toll Plaza

 Earlier, Herbst said that their search and rescue division, together with their advanced life support paramedics, were on the scene of a horrific accident near the Mariannhill Toll Plaza.

-He said that search and rescue were extricating four people that had succumbed to their injuries in one of the vehicles.
-An additional two or three people had sustained moderate to serious injuries.
+He said search and rescue were extricating four people who had succumbed to their injuries in one of the vehicles.
+Two or three people had sustained moderate to serious injuries.

-The road remains closed for any motorists coming down from the Mariannhill side.
+The road remained closed for any motorists coming down from the Mariannhill side.

 Daily News